ChuckerTeam/chucker/README.md

 ```

 ### Decode-Body 📖

+**Warning** This feature is available in SNAPSHOT builds at the moment, not in 3.5.0

 Chucker by default handles only plain text bodies.
 If you use a binary format like, for example, Protobuf or Thrift it won't be automatically handled by Chucker.
 You can, however, install a custom decoder that is capable to read data from different encodings.